Enticing attractions, lovely scenery and charming towns along Interstate-81 in Virginia

 The 325 miles of Virginia’s I-81 passes through multiple scenic regions, from Shenandoah Valley in the north, Blue Ridge Highlands in the south and the Virginia mountains in between.
-Here are a few of our favorite stops along the way.
+Here are a few of our favorite stops and towns along interstate 81 in Virginia.

 Arriving in Abingdon, it takes visitors about 10 seconds to realize this is a really cool small town.
 That’s just the beginning.
 Plan to spend a few days and you’ll become immersed in the history, culture, diverse landscape and hospitality of Southwest Virginia.